Monaco Police Department

+As of 2019, police officers in Monaco held the distinction of being the highest paid police officers in the world, with a starting salary of $74,000 USD and a median of $115,000 USD.

 Organisation

 The Directorate of Public Safety (Direction de la Sûreté Publique) administers the Monegasque National Police force (officially the "Public Security of Monaco", but operating under the name "Police").
 The Directorate was created on June 23, 1902, under the Department of the Interior.

 The police force itself consists of several divisions each with several departments: